Learning Outcomes

 - Issuing a bill: DR Client Ledger (Business) for profit costs and VAT, CR Profit Costs ledger, CR HMRC-VAT ledger.

-- Transferring billed costs from client to business account (Rule 4.3): Requires a bill to be delivered first.
-Involves payment out of client account and receipt into business account entries.
+- Transferring billed costs from client to business account (Rule 4.3): Requires a bill first; involves payment out of client account and receipt into business account.

-- Breaches (e.g., overdrawing a client's balance) must be corrected promptly, and improper withdrawals replaced immediately (Rule 6.1).
+- Breaches (e.g., overdrawing a client's balance, dishonoured cheques) must be corrected promptly; any shortfall must be replaced immediately from business funds (Rule 6.1).

 Key Terms and Concepts